 Resident Ministry Coordinator

-Ken serves as a University Minister in the Department of Student Life and Ministry.
+Ken serves as the Associate Director of Ministry in the department of Student Life and Ministry.

 Meet and chat with Ken at his weekly "Sweet-n-Greet" in the Biever Hall lobby every Wednesday at 9 p.m.